Skip to main content

 - Never swallow errors silently — log at minimum

-Every convention that’s implicit in your team’s culture but not written down is a source of agent inconsistency.
+Every convention that’s implicit in your team’s culture but not written down is a source of assumption drift — where parallel agents independently invent different conventions for the same decision.
+One agent writes camelCase API responses while another uses snake_case.
+Both pass their own tests.
+Integration fails.
 Write it down once, enforce via hooks where possible.

 Repo Structure for Parallelization